 Van Dam, Sylvie 2016: Challenges and Capabilities: Real opportunities of migrant organisations and intervention strategies for local target-group driven poverty alleviation.
 Antwerp (University Dissertation).

-Submit your abstract to:
+Submit your paper abstract to:

 Prof. Dr. Dirk Halm